MikeORed/random-tables-mcp/docs/guides/templates.md

 {{Encounter::forest-encounters}}
 ```

-This will roll once on the "forest-encounters" table and insert the result with the title "Encounter: " prefixed.
+This will roll once on the "forest-encounters" table and insert the result.
+Note that the reference title "Encounter" is included for readability and identification purposes only; it is not added as a prefix to the result.

 ## Creating a Table with Templates